Are you looking for safe pressure canning tips to encourage and help you increase your pantry of home canned goods?

 - When the jars are completely cool, remove the bands from the rings.
 This allows you to use your bands again without them rusting.

-- Label the jars with a dark colored permanent market or sharpie.
-I recommend these.
+- Label the jars with a dark colored permanent marker or sharpie.

 - If any jars did not seal, place them in the fridge to be used within a week.